A Reverse Black Hole Information Problem: How to detect an AdS black hole

 The normalised mass function $h(r)$ for the radiation equation of state $w=1/d$ is shown in Fig. \ref{fig:thermalplot}.

-The backreaction of a small, $D$-dim black hole on AdS$_{d+1} \times S^{D-d}$ is a complicated geometry, as can be seen from the asymptotic behaviour found numerically in \cite{DiaSan16}.
+The backreaction of a small, localised, $D$-dim black hole on AdS$_{d+1} \times S^{D-d}$ is a complicated geometry, as can be seen from the asymptotic behaviour found numerically in \cite{DiaSan16}.
 However, since the minimal length boundary-anchored geodesic will stay at the south pole of the sphere if the black hole is at the north pole, this reduces the dimensionality of the problem.
 We just need the $(d+1)$-dim induced metric at the south pole.
 For this, we take the same metric ansatz~\eqref{eq: ansatz thermal gas} as for the thermal gas, with an effective mass function $m_{\tsc{BH}}(r)$:

 At small radii, $r \ll 1$, the thermal gas mass function grows as $r^d$, from \eqref{eq: therm sol}.
-For the small black hole, at small radii and on the sphere's south pole, the emblackening factor is finite.
+For the localised black hole, at small radii and on the sphere's south pole, the emblackening factor is finite.
 It's expected to deviate from the empty AdS value, meaning that the effective mass function grows as $r^{d-2}$.
 The effective mass function is thus larger for the small black hole than for the smeared thermal gas for $r \ll 1$.

-The higher spherical harmonics of the small black hole's metric perturbation fall off with radial distance, due to their KK masses.
-The zero mode of the metric perturbation is the same as for a black hole uniformly smeared over the sphere factor.
+The higher spherical harmonics of the localised black hole's metric perturbation fall off with radial distance, due to their KK masses.
+The zero mode of the metric perturbation is the same as for the delocalised black hole solution with the same ADM mass.
 So, for $r \gg 1$,

 In contrast, the value of the thermal gas' normalised mass function $h(r)$ approaches one slowly, as can be seen in Fig. \ref{fig:thermalplot}, indicating that $h_{\tsc{BH}}(r) > h_{\textrm{gas}} (r)$ for $r \gg 1$.